THE FORUM ON THE PARTICIPATION OF NGOs IN THE 81ST ORDINARY SESSION OF THE AFRICAN COMMISSION ON HUMAN AND PEOPLES’ RIGHTS

 Expected Outcomes

-• Adopting Recommendations and resolutions where necessary to highlight them at the opening of the 79th Ordinary Session.
+• Adopting Recommendations and resolutions where necessary to highlight them at the opening of the 81st Ordinary Session of the ACHPR

 • Report of the NGOs Forum